 If you already have the most recent update installed, or if installing it still does not resolve the error, run a repair on the software.
 For instructions on this process, please see the link below for the Windows operating system.

-Mac - If you're encountering errors or crashes using a Mac, instead please go through all of the troubleshooting instructions in KB-02940 of this online Knowledge Base for additional troubleshooting steps specific to macOS.
+macOS - If you're encountering errors or crashes using a Mac, instead please go through all of the troubleshooting instructions in KB-02940.

 If none of the above steps have resolved the error, bear in mind that these types of errors can sometimes indicate that the file itself is corrupt.

 File corruption and data loss can be caused by a hard drive failure, power outage or forced system restart while working on a file, or even with working in an unsupported fashion, such as working on files saved on a network server, external hard drive, or USB flash drive.

 If you have been working on files when they are saved anywhere other than your local machine's hard drive, then we recommend that you always copy plan (and layout files for Chief Architect and Home Designer Pro) to your local hard drive before you open them in the software.
 When you're finished working, exit out of the program and then copy them back to their original location.

 If only occurs in one particular file, rather than all files, and if the error is a result of file corruption, check your recent backups, or review the software's automatically generated Archives to see if a recent copy of the plan exists which does not generate the error message.